canjs/canjs/guides/getting-started-tutorial/observables.md

 however this is less common:

 ```
-// In this example, the chanage to pagination's perPage attribute,
+// In this example, the chanage to pagination’s perPage attribute,
 // on line 16, is responded to by the functions listening to
-// pagination's change and perPage attributes.
+// pagination’s change and perPage attributes.
 Note the values passed
 // in to the functions when they are called.
 pagination.bind('change', function(event, attr, how, newVal, oldVal) {
 	attr;   // 'perPage'